lemmersj/human-centered-deferred-inference/EDGE/README.md

+This directory contains the EDGE estimator, not from this work.
+The original repository is [here](https://github.com/mrtnoshad/EDGE), and the original README (minus some lines on running example code that was removed) is below.

 # Scalable Mutual Information Estimation using Dependence Graphs for Deep Learning Applications

 EDGE is a scalable and optimum estimator of mutual information for deep learning applications